 🎦 Watch related video:

-1. In the Lightico Administration page, in the left navigation pane, click HTML Designer.
+In the Admin Center, in the left navigation pane, click HTML designer.

-2. In the top right corner of the page, click Create.
+In the top right corner of the HTML designer page, click Create new.

 The new Dynamic Document opens.

-4. Use the HTML Designer tools to do any of the following:
+Use the HTML Designer tools to do any of the following (for more details, follow the links):

 Import a Dynamic Document from a different profile